symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

 Method #02: Using the CLI
 *************************

-Open a terminal window and run the following command to get the confirmed transactions involving an account.
+Open a terminal window and run the following command.

+Replace ``TCHBDE-NCLKEB-ILBPWP-3JPB2X-NY64OE-7PYHHE-32I`` with the address you want to query.

 .. viewsource:: ../../resources/examples/bash/account/GettingConfirmedTransactions.sh
     :language: bash